 We pursue PEACE in at least four realms:

 - To the “ends of the earth” – internationally, in every people group.

 How are we carrying out the PEACE plan?
-Though we’re barely a year old as a church family, we’ve been serious about missions from day one.
+We’ve been serious about missions from day one.
 For example:

 - Before we ever had a worship service, we were distributing school supplies to an under-resourced neighborhood.

 - We have a close partnership with Grace Hill Elementary School.
 We’ve adopted them and we show care, love, and concern for the teachers, staff, and families of the school with no strings attached.

 - We collect shoeboxes for Operation Christmas Child, a project of Samaritan’s Purse.

 - We’ve sent people to Dominican Republic, Haiti, and Honduras to help with dental and medical clinics, construction, and training of local leaders.

 - We’re sending the Crabtree and Sanders families to Papau New Guinea to minister to a completely unreached and unengaged people group.

 Being a new church hasn’t stopped us from engaging the world with PEACE, and we aren’t slowing down anytime soon.
 We are serious about the mission!